 Getting the balance right between growing a diverse course catalog and keeping consistent quality requires more than just a focus on growth.
 OKRs allow Skillshare’s content and community teams to reconcile priorities that might otherwise seem at odds.
-So their key results focus on two measurements: the percentage of courses on the website that meet a high-quality grading threshold, and the rejection rate of courses submitted to the platform.
+So their Key Results focus on two measurements: the percentage of website courses that meet a high-quality grading threshold, and the rejection rate of courses submitted to the platform.

-Teacher development drives improvement in both these efforts, which is why they have implemented programs to build a pipeline of new teachers and also to assist exceptional ones.
+Teacher development drives improvement in both these efforts, which is why they have implemented programs to build a pipeline of new teachers while assisting exceptional ones.

 The Teach Challenge program identifies potential teachers and provides them with more hands-on coaching for developing their first course on Skillshare.
-For Instructors who have made a mark in the Skillshare community, the Top Teachers program provides additional marketing resources, as well as coaching.
-Investing in teachers leads to more quality courses which in turn can lead to more subscribers.
+For instructors who made their mark in the Skillshare community, the Top Teachers program provides additional marketing resources and coaching.
+Investing in teachers leads to more quality courses — which in turn can lead to more subscribers.